pmaxhogan/mc-plus-plus/spec.md

 `:`s in the ISO string are replaced with `_` because **~~LoseDoze~~** Windows doesn't like `:` in file names.**
   #### Backup scheduling
   - Once every minute for the past 10 minutes
+  - Once every hour for the past day
+  - Once every day